BerkeleyLearnVerify/Scenic/docs/new.rst

 Unreleased
 ------------

+Major new features:

+	* Added `toOpenScenario`, which exports completed driving domain simulations as OpenScenarioXML files.

 Minor new features:

 	* Added a :ref:`minimum distance from` operator which computes the minimum distance between the occupied space of two objects.